Go to Next Chapter -- Return to Contents/Index

 he shuns dawn's lonely light.

 Alice Wagnall felt both physically and mentally exhausted after a sleepless night and hectic day at the office.
 Sunday had proved to be an ordeal for her.
 It had been almost impossible to focus on her work and keep pace with the busy real estate firm.
 Her boss expected her to work extra hours on weekends when needed, even on Sunday, which was the Christian Sabbath, but she had honestly not been up to it this time.
 She and Sam’s confrontation with India Crowley last night had left an impact on her mind.
 After a brief nightmare in which she found herself running from India Crowley’s wrath, she lie awake most of the night worrying about what India might do.
-The curse India leveled against everyone at Shadow Brook Arms had seemed so ridiculous at the time, but then, as Alice thought about it more and more, the argument that Sam tried to use on her about India finally losing her sanity did not ring true.
+The curse India leveled against everyone at Shadowbrook Arms had seemed so ridiculous at the time, but then, as Alice thought about it more and more, the argument that Sam tried to use on her about India finally losing her sanity didn’t ring true.

 “India’s not merely crazy, Sam,” she had argued last night, “she’s evil.
-I saw the devil in her eyes!”
+I saw the Devil in her eyes!”

 “The city’s animal shelter?”
 Alice mumbled numbly to herself.
-“Now why would he say something silly like that?”
+“Now why would he say something silly like that?
+Has Sam forgotten how to spell?”
 And then India’s curse thundered into her head.
-Suddenly Alice’s nearly photographic memory captured almost the entire imprecation: “. . .
-You,” India had cried out to the Buck, Tom, Jim, Ed, and Drew, “shall regret your beastly behavior, because you're going to become exactly how you've behaved!
+Suddenly Alice’s nearly photographic memory captured almost the entire imprecation: “…You,” India had cried out to the Buck, Tom, Jim, Ed, and Drew, “shall regret your beastly behavior, because you’re going to become exactly how you’ve behaved!
 “And you two, my pets,” she had promised Sam and herself.
 “I have the same end planned for you!

-“Beasts? . . .
+“Beasts?….
 Turned into beasts?”
 She backed away, as if stricken by the screen.
 “No, no, I don’t believe this!
 I’ve got to get over there!
 Oh sweet Jesus, is this what Sam meant?”

+Without even shutting down her laptop or locking the front door after herself, Alice dashed back to her car, her mind racing with terrible imagery, her throat constricted with fear as she attempted to pray.
+This time it was more difficult to talk to God.
 As she considered the implications of the e-mail Sam had sent and remembered India’s bizarre behavior last night, she tried to tell herself that this was all just too ridiculous to be true.

 “India is a make-believe witch,” she told herself, racing across town, “she can’t harm us!
 This is just a cruel joke!
 Oh, Sam you’ve got a lot of explaining to do!

-When Alice reached Shadow Brook Arms, she shuddered as she passed through the entrance to the complex.
-Her first impression as she turned left from the breezeway and stopped in front of apartment number 1A was that the complex was unusually quiet.
+When Alice reached Shadowbrook Arms, she shuddered as she passed through the entrance to the complex.
+Her first impression as she turned left from the breezeway and stopped in front of apartment number 1a was that the complex was unusually quiet.
 Only last night this apartment complex was alive with merriment.
 She might not have approved of the drinking behavior and attitude of some of its young residents, but they had not deserved the malediction thrown at them by India last night.
 What a dreadful thing to say to them!
 She thought giddily, as she pulled her key out to unlock Sam’s door.

 Somewhere, she could imagine, India standing over a cauldron and stirring its contents with a big spoon.
 Now, as she entered the dimly lit apartment, she noticed two cats hopping off the couch as if in greeting.
 Almost immediately afterwards, two more cats joined the first pair, purring and meowing loudly as if they were glad to see her too.
 The first questions to come into her head then were Why would Sam have all these cats in his house?
-Is he cat-sitting for someone.
+Is he cat-sitting for someone?
 He knows I hate cats!
 Then, staggered by the implications growing in her mind, she found herself collapsing into a nearby chair.

 At that point, a sable brown cat jumped up into her lap, purring so loudly she could not help but to feel moved in spite of her state of mind.

-“Nice kitty,” she replied, her heart pounding loudly in her chest. “. . .
+“Nice kitty,” she replied, her heart pounding loudly in her chest. “….
 You seem to be a nice cat!”

 “It’s me, honey,” Sam looked squarely into her face.
 “You gotta get over your dislike of cats!”